-Assumed initial public offering price per ADS

-Historical net tangible book value per ADS as of September 30, 2020

-Pro forma increase in net tangible book value attributable to the issuance and sale of 269,136 of our ordinary share prior to the completion of this offering per ADS

-Pro forma net tangible book value per ADS as of September 30, 2020

-Increase in pro forma net tangible book value per ADS attributable to new investors participating in the offering

-Pro forma as adjusted net tangible book value per ADS after the offering

-Dilution per ADS to new investors participating in the offering
+Assumed initial public offering price per ADS \$ Historical net tangible book value per ADS as of September 30, 2020 \$ Increase in net tangible book value per ADS attributable to new investors participating in the offering \$ As adjusted net tangible book value per ADS after the offering \$ Dilution per ADS to new investors participating in the offering \$

-Each \$1.00 increase (decrease) in the assumed initial offering price of \$ per ADS, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) our pro forma as adjusted net tangible book value as of September 30, 2020 by \$ per ADS, and would increase per ADS, assuming that the number of ADSs (decrease) dilution to new investors in the offering by \$ offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-An increase (decrease) of in the number of ADSs offered by us would increase (decrease) our pro forma as adjusted net tangible book value after the offering by approximately \$ per ADS, and would decrease (increase) dilution to investors in the offering by approximately \$ per ADS, assuming no change in the assumed initial public offering price per ADS and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase (decrease) in the assumed initial offering price of \$ per ADS, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) our as adjusted net tangible book value as of September 30, 2020 by \$ (\$) per ADS, and would increase (decrease) dilution to new investors in the offering by \$) per ADS, assuming that the number of ADSs (\$ offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+An increase in the number of ADSs offered by us would increase (decrease) our as adjusted net (decrease) of tangible book value after the offering by approximately \$) per ADS, and would decrease (increase) dilution to investors in the offering by approximately \$ (\$) per ADS, assuming no change in the assumed initial public offering price per ADS and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-If the underwriters exercise in full their option to purchase additional ADSs, our pro forma as adjusted net tangible book value per ADS would be \$ , representing an immediate increase in pro forma as adjusted net tangible book value to existing shareholders of \$ per ADS and immediate dilution of \$ (\$ ) per ADS to new investors, assuming no change in the assumed initial public offering price per ADS and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise in full their option to purchase additional ADSs, our as adjusted net tangible book value per ADS would be \$ (\$), representing an immediate increase in as adjusted net tangible book value to existing shareholders of \$ (\$) per ADS and immediate dilution of \$ (\$) per ADS to new investors, assuming no change in the assumed initial public offering price per ADS and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-The pro forma as adjusted information is illustrative only, and we will adjust this information based on the actual initial public offering price and other terms of the offering determined at pricing.
+The as adjusted information is illustrative only, and we will adjust this information based on the actual initial public offering price and other terms of the offering determined at pricing.

-The following table sets forth, on a pro forma as adjusted basis as of September 30, 2020, after giving effect to the issuance and sale of 269,136 of our ordinary shares with nominal value of DKK 1 for \$2.4 million on October 15, 2020, and the number of ordinary shares owned by existing shareholders and to be owned by new investors purchasing ADSs in the offering, the total consideration paid to us, the average price per ordinary share paid by our existing shareholders and the average price per ADS to be paid by new investors purchasing ADSs in the offering.
+The following table sets forth, on an as adjusted basis as of September 30, 2020 after giving effect to the number of ordinary shares owned by existing shareholders and to be owned by new investors purchasing

+ADSs in the offering, the total consideration paid to us, the average price per ordinary share paid by our existing shareholders and the average price per ADS to be paid by new investors purchasing ADSs in the offering.
 The calculation below is based on an assumed initial public offering price of \$ per ADS, which is the midpoint of the price range set forth on the cover page of this prospectus, before deducting underwriting discounts and commissions and estimated offering expenses payable by us:

 Ordinary Shares Purchased Total Consideration Average Price Average Price

 Number Percent Amount Percent Per Share Per ADS

 Existing shareholders % \$ % \$ \$

 New investors

-Total 100% ) 100% \$ \$
+Total 100% , D 100% \$ \$